 6. Code of Student Conduct (Elementary or Secondary) - addresses students' rights and responsibilities pertaining to learning opportunities, attendance, student records, grades, free speech, expression and assembly, and publications.
 It also outlines parents' right to assuring their child's opportunity for an education.
-The Elementary/ Secondary Code of Student Conduct is enforced with co-enrolled and dual enrolled students in adult/technical education centers.
-This handbook is available on the following website: http://ehandbooks.dadeschools.net/ehome.asp?Page=Main.
+The Elementary/Secondary Code of Student Conduct is enforced with co-enrolled and dual enrolled students in adult education centers/technical colleges.
+This handbook is available on the following website: https:// ehandbooks.dadeschools.net/ehome.asp?policymanuals=Yes

-- 7. Student Handbook developed at individual adult/technical education college centers based on policies and procedures which directly affect students.
-These may include, but need not be limited to, the Code of Conduct for Adult/Post-secondary Students, guidelines for appropriate dress and behavior, parking regulations, rules concerning eating and smoking on school grounds, school calendars, grading and credit policies, fees, refunds, withdrawals, visitors, counseling and testing services, attendance, discrimination/ harassment, information and notice of the availability of accommodations for adults with disabilities. - 8.
-Focus[®] Gradebook see the Focus[®] Help Page on the employee portal page.
+- 7. Student Handbook developed at individual adult education centers/ technical colleges based on policies and procedures which directly affect students.
+These may include, but need not be limited to, the Code of Conduct for Adult/Post-secondary Students, guidelines for appropriate dress and behavior, parking regulations, rules concerning eating and smoking on school grounds, school calendars, grading and credit policies, fees, refunds, withdrawals, visitors, counseling and testing services, attendance, discrimination/harassment, information and notice of the availability of accommodations for adults with disabilities. - 8.
+Focus® Gradebook see the Focus® Help Page on the employee portal page.